imagekit-developer/imagekit-android/README.md

 | policy                  | [UploadPolicy](README.md#UploadPolicy)                                                    | Optional.
 Set the custom policy to override the default policy for this upload request only.
 This doesn't modify the default upload policy.                                                                                                                                                                                                                                        |
 | preprocess              | [ImagePreprocess](README.md#ImagePreprocess)/[VideoPreprocess](README.md#VideoPreprocess) | Optional.
 Set the set the parameters for preprocessing the image/video before uploads.
 This doesn't modify the default upload policy.                                                                                                                                                                                                                                              |
 | imageKitCallback        | [ImageKitCallback](imagekit/src/main/java/com/imagekit/android/ImageKitCallback.kt)       | Required.                                                                                                                                                                                                                                                                                                                                                                          |

+Note: Sending a JWT that has been used in the past will result in a validation error.
+Even if your previous request resulted in an error, you should always send a new JWT as the token parameter.
+Warning: JWT must be generated on the server-side because it is generated using your account's private API key.
+This field is required for authentication when uploading a file from the client-side.

 Sample Usage
 ```kotlin